ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 }
 ```

-If filesystem is not set the default filesystem and block device will be applied and blockdevice, external_size and external_base_address will be ignored
+If the file system is not set, the default file system and block device will be applied, and `blockdevice`, `external_size` and `external_base_address` will be ignored.

-### Configuration functions API.
+#### Configuration functions API

 Applications must call the function **storage_configuration()** to instantiate the required configuration.
-This function is defined as weak to allow the replacement of this function with a completely different implementation of the instantiation of components.
+This function is defined as weak to allow the replacement of this function with a completely different implementation of the instantiation of components:

 ```
 MBED_WEAK bool storage_configuration()
 {